ewencai/GIFtoolsCookbook/content/AtoZ/em1dtm/assignUncertainties.rst

 XYZ<XYZfile>` and :ref:`CSV<CSVfile>` files however, the survey information must be specified by the user.
 In this exercise, we:

-    - Define the data columns being imported from a Geosoft XYZ data file
+    - Define the data columns being imported from a column data file
     - Set transmitter, receiver and elevation information
     - Assign uncertainties to the data